hhd-dev/hhd/readme.md

 devices.
 It features a fully functional controller emulator that exposes gyro, paddles, LEDs and QAM across Steam, RPCS3, Dolphin and others.
-In addition, it features TDP controls for Ryzen devices (beta) and manufacturer TDP controls for the Legion Go.
+In addition, it features TDP controls all Ryzen devices and bespoke manufacturer controls for the Legion Go and ROG Ally.
 It brings all supported devices up to parity with Steam Deck.
 Read [supported devices](#supported-devices) to see if your device is supported.

-Handheld Daemon exposes configuration through an API, and there is already a Decky plugin for it ([hhd-decky](https://github.com/hhd-dev/hhd-decky)) and a steam overlay, web app for it ([hhd.dev](https://hhd.dev)) that also works locally with Electron ([hhd-ui](https://github.com/hhd-dev/hhd-ui)).
+Handheld Daemon exposes configuration through an API, with a gamemode overlay (double press/hold Side Menu), Decky plugin ([hhd-decky](https://github.com/hhd-dev/hhd-decky)), web app ([hhd.dev](https://hhd.dev)) and desktop app ([hhd-ui](https://github.com/hhd-dev/hhd-ui)).

 *Current Features*:
-- Fully functional DualSense and Dualsense Edge emulation
+- DualSense and Dualsense Edge emulation
   - All buttons supported
   - Rumble feedback
   - Touchpad support (Steam Input as well)
   - LED remapping
-- Xbox 360 Style device emulation
+- Xbox Elite emulation
   - No weird glyphs
-  - Gyro and back button support (outside Steam)
+  - Back button support
+- Complete SDL UInput Emulation
+  - Joycon (Left, Right, Pair), Switch Pro, Dualsense (Edge), Xbox One, Xbox Series X, Xbox 360
+  - Gyro + Paddles for all SDL apps
   - Dual Evdev Motion Controllers for Legion Go
 - Virtual Touchpad Emulation
-  - Fixes left and right clicks within gamescope when using the device touchpad.
+  - Fixes left and right clicks within gamemode when using the device touchpad.
 - Power Button plugin for Big Picture/Steam Deck Mode
   - Short press makes Steam backup saves and wink before suspend.
   - Long press opens Steam power menu.
 - TDP Controls ([adjustor](https://github.com/hhd-dev/adjustor))
+  - For ROG Ally and Legion Go:
+    - TDP, Fan Curves, Charge Limiting the Asus and Lenovo way
+    - Asus: Kernel Driver
+    - Lenovo: acpi_call while the kernel driver is being developed
+  - For Other Devices without firmware TDP controls:
+    - acpi_call + AMD's official manufacturer TDP ACPI bindings
+    - Ayaneo, Ayn, GPD, OneXPlayer
+- Configuration:
-- Fully Featured Steam Overlay
+  - Fully Featured Gamemode (Gamescope) Overlay
-- UI based Configuration
-  - Generic API that can be used from bash scripts (through `curl`)
-  - Decky Plugin
+  - Desktop App
-  - Gamemode Overlay, web app, and desktop app
+  - Web app
+  - Config files
 - Built-in updater.

 ## Showcase
 ![Overlay](./docs/overlay.gif)

 ## <a name="devices"></a>Supported Devices
-The following devices have been verified to work correctly, with QAM, Paddles/extra buttons, RGB remapping, Touchpad, and Gyro support.
+The following devices have been verified to work correctly, with TDP, QAM, Paddles/extra buttons, RGB remapping, Touchpad, and Gyro support.
 The gyro axis might be incorrect for some of those devices, and can be easily fixed in the configuration menu by following [these steps](#axis).